hguzzi/ProteinContactNetworks/README.md

 	git clone https://github.com/hguzzi/ProteinContactNetworks.git
 	source setupLinux-MacOSX.sh

+Note: You may need to convert line endings format of the file setupLinux-MacOSX.sh.
+You can do it with Notepad++: Open the .sh file and then Edit -> EOL Conversion -> Unix or Macintosh.

 You can also install this library with pip:

 ## IMPORTANT: This project depends on PyMOL and GraphEmbeddingMethods, two libraries not available on PyPI.